TheCowKing-moo/sink_pack/README.md

 # sink_pack

 TODO

   ~~* Unify Oregen to Thermal Foundation ~~
+  * Tweak more fun worldgen features eg: granite boulders / sky stone spikes
-  * Tweak Oregen to make more sense in terms of quantity and y levels
+  * Tweak Oregen to make more sense in terms of quantity and y levels (Based on vanilla, some form of y banded ore, motherload, or a combo)

   ~~* Unify Stonegen
-    * eg: only Chisel marble generates with AS marble being chiselable
+    * eg: only Chisel marble generates with AS marble being chiselable~~

- ~~* Recipes for common stones to be craftable. eg: basalt to abyssal stone recipe
+ ~~* Recipes for common stones to be craftable. eg: basalt to abyssal stone recipe~~

   * No mobs on surface
     *alternative way of getting enderpearls

   * Tighten BOP + Geographicraft Configs

-  ~~* Add disabled worldgenned Plants/Trees to Farming for Blockheads Market
+  ~~* Add disabled worldgenned Plants/Trees to Farming for Blockheads Market~~

   * JEI settings
-    ~~*Facades
+    ~~*Facades~~
     *Bees
     *Creative items